Your free business.com+ membership unlocks exclusive tech deals and advisor support

 4. Monitor employee training in quality standards and procedures.

-5. Assess supplier quality and consistency in materials/components.
+5. Assess supplier quality and consistency in materials and components.

 If you want to successfully grow your business, your staff must be with you on the journey.
 However, employees may grow resistant when a rapidly growing business tries to adapt and succeed.

 For example, you may not get enthusiastic employee buy-in when implementing new software or automating processes they currently handle manually.
-Change — especially rapid change — can feel threatening, particularly if team members don’t understand the benefits of proposed changes or new processes.
+Change — especially the kind of rapid change that comes with a business growing too fast — can feel threatening, particularly if team members don’t understand the benefits of proposed changes or new processes.

 How to get staff buy-in